UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To prevent ignition during a gas leak, avoid any action that could create a spark, such as using switches or phones.

 Your instinct might be to open every window, grab your phone, and start unplugging appliances to prevent a fire.
-However, doing so can actually trigger the exact disaster you are trying to avoid.
+However, performing those tasks can actually trigger the exact disaster you are trying to avoid.
 Natural gas is highly combustible, meaning even the tiniest micro-spark can ignite a room filled with fumes.
-When you suspect a leak, strictly avoid these everyday actions:
+When you experience a gas leak smell in house, strictly avoid these everyday actions:

 • Do not flip any light switches on or off.

 • Do not use your cell phone or a landline inside the house.
-Use your phone only once you are outside and away from the building.
+Use your phone only once you are outside.

 • Do not unplug or plug in any electrical appliances.